sarahyost/saife-endpoint-library/source/index.md

 The following steps are necessary to generate the required data to become trusted on the SAIFE network.

-* Prompt user for password
+* Prompt user for password.
 * Specify the X509 DN attributes.
-Common name is a required attribute
+Common name is a required attribute.
-* Optionally specify logical addresses to associate with the SAIFE endpoint
+* Optionally specify logical addresses to associate with the SAIFE endpoint.
-* Generate key pair and certificate signing request (CSR)
+* Generate key pair and certificate signing request (CSR).
-* Augment generated capabilities with application specific capabilities
+* Augment generated capabilities with application-specific capabilities.

 The application must restart after completing successfully completing the above steps.
-The CSR and capablities (converted to JSON string) are persisted or provided to the user to be used with the SAIFE Dashboard to make this SAIFE endpoint a trusted entity in the SAIFE network.
+The CSR and capablities (converted to a JSON string) are persisted or provided to the user to be used with the SAIFE Dashboard to make this SAIFE endpoint a trusted entity in the SAIFE network.
 This process is referred to a provisioning.
 Alternatively, the application may use the SAIFE Management Services RESTful API to automate the provisioning process.

 ##Update SAIFE Data